 Shipping rates affect companies’ revenues

-Rates are back down again following a short-term rise
+Rates are back down again following short-term rise

-On September 13, the Baltic Dirty Tanker Index stood at 583, down from 593 on September 6.
-The Baltic Dirty Tanker Index reflects the shipping rate for moving crude oil (unrefined oil) across the ocean based on representative routes and ship class in the spot market using time charter equivalent rates.
-Overall, the tanker index has remained in a downtrend since late 2009, making new lows on every bounce and trough.
+On September 6, the Baltic Dirty Tanker Index and Baltic Clean Tanker Index stood at 593 and 580, respectively.
+The Baltic Dirty Tanker Index reflects the shipping rate for moving crude oil (unrefined oil) across the ocean based on representative routes and ship class in the spot market based on time charter equivalent rates.
+The Baltic Clean Tanker Index, on the other hand, reflects the shipping rate for moving refined oil over water.

-The index was climbing higher in July because of rising oil prices, which were driven by higher demand for oil in the United States, unrest in the Middle East, and increased shipments to China.
+The two indexes were climbing in July because of higher oil prices, which were driven by higher demand of oil in the United States, unrest in the Middle East and increased shipments to China.
 Fewer new ship deliveries also helped.
-In August, the relationship between oil and shipping rates broke down, as the commodity was pushed higher because of Syria woe and supply disruptions in Libya, which don’t exactly help with oil shipments from the Middle East.
-Global shipments likely fell last week, given that weekly capacity growth was negative.
+In August, though, the relationship between oil and shipping rates broke down as the commodity was pushed higher because of Syria woe and supply disruptions in Libia, which do not exactly help with oil shipments from the Middle East.
+Global shipments likely fell last week, given that capacity growth was negative.

-Based on current trends and data from energy associations, though, non-OPEC (Organization of the Petroleum Exporting Countries) production is expected to outpace OPEC production in the next few years (see The dynamics of global oil trade and demand for crude tankers), which is negative for VLCCs (very large crude carriers).
+Based on current trends and data taken from energy associations, non-OPEC (Organization of the Petroleum Exporting Countries) production is expected to outpace OPEC production in the next few years (see The dynamics of global oil trade and demand for crude tankers).
+This is negative for VLCCs (very large crude carriers).
 The billionaire shipping tycoon John Frederiksen also recently said, “I do not see any special things before at least another couple of years.
 At least for the crude oil tankers.”
 Product tankers, on the other hand, are seeing better fundamentals despite higher capacity growth as the United States increases product oil export to Latin America.

 The Guggenheim Shipping ETF (SEA) will also be negatively affected by lower tanker rates, but it also invests in product tankers and other shipping companies that are performing better.

 © 2013 Market Realist, Inc.